For eligibility please scroll down to the relevant item.

 The application process is direct to a member of academic staff as there is no centralised application system for UROP research experiences.
 UROPs are sometimes advertised by research groups, although for the most part academic staff are receptive to individual approaches from students who have identified their particular research area.
 When a research group advertises a specific opportunity but receive more than one enquiry before a decision has been made then the UROP scheme would expect there to be a fair and transparent process for making a selection.

 A UROP can take many formats depending on what the student and their supervisor agree to pursue.
 It will depend on the interests of the student (we’ll take it for granted that the student is enthusiastic and motivated), the opportunities that exist at the time in the particular research group/area and the professional guidance of the academic supervisor.
-The vast majority of UROPs will be led by the academic, although for some students it provides an opportunity to lead on an idea with support and guidance from the academic.
+The vast majority of UROPs will be led by the academic, although for some senior undergraduate students it may provide an opportunity to lead on an idea with support and guidance from the academic.

 Please take an opportunity to read about the experiences of students who have undertaken recent UROPs.

 While a UROP will naturally contain some element of training, they are not explicitly training placements and a student should remember this when considering whether to pursue a UROP.
+Students need to be capable of self-direction under supervision.

 Many UROP research experiences are project based but not all, with some students finding a more comfortable platform in supporting other members of a research group with a variety of research tasks.

 UROP is mainly a summer vacation activity, although students might seek opportunities at other times.
-A typical placement for an Imperial undergraduate lasts between 6 -10 weeks during the summer vacation.
-For students from outside the UK (who fit the eligibility criteria) the placement may be as long as 12 months (often 3-6 months).
+A typical research experience for an Imperial undergraduate lasts between 6 -10 weeks during the summer vacation.
+The minimum duration is normally 4 weeks.
+The maximum duration is normally 12 weeks.

 Guidance for academic staff at Imperial College London on what actions to take when wishing to host a student.
 This weblink (information) is not accessible to students.